nathandamico5/nathandamico5/README.md

 ## Hello I'm Nathan
-Im a software engineer with a love for technology and solving complex problems.
+I'm a software engineer with a love for technology and solving complex problems.
 Along with previous development experience, I have an educational background in computer science and am a graduate of Fullstack Academy.

 My go-to tech stack is fullstack javascript with React on the frontend and Node and Express with Postgres on the Backend.